leonardoleanodev/django_sandbox_api/README.md

 `python manage.py createsuperuser`

-# For profuction:
+# For production:

-- remove the secret key from settings and use environment variables to it not be availabel via repository, use something to encript the settings to load befor the runserver
+- remove the secret key from settings and use environment variables to it not be available via repository, use something to encrypt the settings to load before the runserver

-- reconfigure the database to a more secure one, in this project we are using sqlile, it would be bether to use a postgres or other relacional database
+- reconfigure the database to a more secure one, in this project we are using sqlite, it would be better to use a postgres or other relational database

 -